Publishing Agreements Explained: Consequences of Termination

 Ensure a proper transfer of intellectual property rights

 One of the central principles of copyright law is that the copyright of a creative work is assigned to the person which has created it.
-This means that in the event a publisher has developed a port or marketing assets, these ports and assets are owned by the publisher.
-In case of a termination of the contract, this could lead to a situation where a developer is not allowed to use these assets without the consent of the publisher.
-Whether that is the case will depend on the applicable law.
+This means that if a publisher develops ports or marketing assets, those assets are typically owned by the publisher unless otherwise agreed.

-However, this situation can be easily prevented by including a clause that obligates the publisher to transfer or license these intellectual property rights to the developer.
-These clauses can also include provisions regarding the compensation which the publisher will receive (if any).
+This risk can be mitigated by including a clause that obligates the publisher to transfer or license these intellectual property rights to the developer upon termination.
+Such clauses may also address whether compensation is due to the publisher.

 Ensure clear agreements on the (return of the) advance payments which have not been recouped